 If this is your first Run with us, many of our Run Leaders have extra ham radios to lend to 1st time Guests to monitor trail communications.
 Contact the Run Leader.

-Dogs are Welcome on all of our Runs unless Forbidden by Area Regulations.
+Dogs are Welcome on Runs unless Forbidden by Area Regulations.

-We encourage you to bring your dog on runs but please be considerate of others who may not “Love” your dog like you do.
-Please keep your dog on a leash while in camp, on the trail or when the group is stopped for lunch.
+Please be considerate of others who may not “Love” your dog like you do.
+Keep your dog on a leash while in camp, on the trail or when the group is stopped for lunch.
 While on the trail, do not allow your dog to run free along with the group.
 Doing so can cause a distraction for other drivers and can result in an accident damage or injury to participants or the dog.

 All Run Announcements Must Include the Run Leader’s Phone Number